 He has been through the process himself of guiding his church in the purchase of a new Allen organ with more than one of the churches where he has served.
 This, along with his active role in church music, gives him great insight to work with churches in their selection of a new organ.

-He is currently serving at St. Ann Catholic Church in Gulf Breeze, Alabama.
+He is currently serving at St. Ann Catholic Church in Gulf Breeze, Florida.
 Prior to joining the staff at St. Ann, Matt was the Director of Liturgical music at several different churches in Oregon.
 He holds an Organist Certificate from the National Association of Pastoral Musicians and is currently working to complete the Colleague Examination of the American Guild of Organists.
 He studied music at Willamette University, in Salem, Oregon, and his teachers have included Dr. Paul Klemme (organ) and Dr. Wallace Long (choral conducting).
 In addition to his time at Willamette University, he completed a lengthy apprenticeship at St. Paul’s Episcopal Church, in Salem, Oregon.
 During that time, he had the opportunity to conduct adult and children’s choirs, handbell choirs, and serve as the Associate Organist.
 His most recent appointment was at Sacred Heart Catholic Church in Klamath Falls, Oregon where he served for over 13 years.

 We are very happy to have Matt on our team.
 His experience and talent will not only be an asset to our company but also to many churches in our area.